 Note that Pfizer does not compensate authors for their time presenting a poster or an oral presentation at a congress or similar meeting.
 However, Pfizer may provide authors of Pfizer publications with funding for registration and reasonable travel expenses associated with such presentations.
-Congress presenter travel is managed by Pfizer's North America Customer Engagement & Events (NA CE&E) group.
-The relevant Publications Specialist should be made aware of such activities.
+Support for congress travel must comply with CP304 Global Meetings & Congress Policy and Procedure.